-The International-Trained PharmD Program is an advanced standing entry-level Doctor of Pharmacy program for pharmacists who graduated with a bachelor's degree (or equivalent) in pharmacy from any locally-approved or accredited college or university program outside the United States.
-By earning a Doctor of Pharmacy (PharmD) degree from the University of Colorado’s Skaggs School of Pharmacy and Pharmaceutical Sciences’ International-Trained PharmD (ITPD) Program, you’ll be able to make a lasting impact your patients, community and career.
+The International-Trained PharmD Program is an advanced standing entry-level Doctor of Pharmacy program for pharmacists who graduated with a bachelor's degree (or equivalent) in pharmacy from any locally approved or accredited college or university program outside the United States.
+By earning a Doctor of Pharmacy (PharmD) degree from the University of Colorado’s Skaggs School of Pharmacy and Pharmaceutical Sciences’ International-Trained PharmD (ITPD) Program, you’ll be able to make a lasting impact on your patients, community, and career.

 The ITPD program meets the same abilities-based outcomes as the school’s on-campus entry-level program, with advanced standing achieved through coursework earned in the applicant’s baccalaureate Pharmacy degree, prior professional experience, and demonstration of competency in biomedical sciences and pharmaceutical sciences via pre-admission examination.
 These exams assure that knowledge obtained from coursework provided in the applicant’s baccalaureate pharmacy program may be accepted as credit for previous degree work.
 Alternatively, applicants may demonstrate this competency through successful passing of the US Foreign Pharmacy Graduate Equivalency Exam (FPGEE).

 Have questions about the program?
 Fill out our Request Information form and one of our knowledgeable admissions counselors will contact you.